 This is the basic way in which you define a path with multiple hops.
 There are more advanced uses of this functionality, including LIDPs that include domain, node, or port identifiers (as opposed to link identifiers) but this is saved for a more advanced document on inter-domain routing in OSCARS.

-7.3 Generating a Server Certificate for Inter-Domain Requests
+7.3 Generating an IDC Certificate for Sending Inter-Domain Requests